pgruetter/sdl-docs/docs/getting-started/select-columns.md

 If you know Apache Spark, this column will look very familiar to you.
 After that, the query fails, because it only finds that column with error messages instead of the actual data.

-One way to get a better error message is to tell spark that it should promptly fail when reading a corrupt file.
+One way to get a better error message is to tell Spark that it should promptly fail when reading a corrupt file.
 You can do that with the option [jsonOptions](https://smartdatalake.ch/docs/site/scaladocs/io/smartdatalake/workflow/dataobject/JsonFileDataObject.html), which allows you to directly pass on settings to Spark.